Service mode in Azure SignalR Service

 • Choose Default mode if you're already familiar with how SignalR library works and want to move from a self-hosted SignalR to use Azure SignalR Service.
 Default mode works exactly the same way as self-hosted SignalR, and you can use the same programming model in SignalR library.
 SignalR Service acts as a proxy between clients and hub servers.

 • Choose Serverless mode if you're creating a new application and don't want to maintain hub server and server connections.
 Serverless mode works together with Azure Functions so that you don't need to maintain any server at all.
-You can still have full duplex communications with REST API, management SDK, or function binding + upstream endpoint, but the programming model will be different than SignalR library.
+You can still have full duplex communications with REST API, management SDK, or function binding + upstream endpoint, but the programming model is different than SignalR library.

 • Choose Default mode if you have both hub servers to serve client connections and a backend application to directly push messages to clients.
 The key difference between Default and Serverless mode is whether you have hub servers and how client connections are routed.
 REST API/management SDK/function binding can be used in both modes.